azsdk/azsdk-docs/05-Alerting-and-Monitoring/Readme.md

 [Back to top…](Readme.md#contents)
 ### Guide to AzSDK OMS Solution queries
 This section walks you through the queries present in AzSDK OMS solution.
 Make sure that you have the latest solution installed on your OMS workspace.
 To get the latest OMS solution you need to re-install OMS solution using step **[[1-c]](https://github.com/azsdk/azsdk-docs/blob/master/05-Alerting-and-Monitoring/Readme.md#setting-up-the-azsdk-oms-solution-step-by-step)** mentioned above, but before that make sure to take a backup of the changes that you made on the previous AzSDK OMS solution as they will be lost on re-installing OMS Solution.
 The latest queries show the status of controls based on the following criterias.
-- Every blade shows the status of controls for all subscription whose data is sent to the OMS workspace.
+- Every blade shows the status of controls for all subscriptions whose data is sent to the OMS workspace.
 - The queries show the count based on status of baseline controls in the last scan done with required access with in last three days.
 - Any control status except "Passed" including "Verify" is treated as "Failed" in queries for calculating failure counts.